csmap-surveys/csmap-surveys.github.io/twitter_compliance_csmap.md

 Over the course of the study, you can submit up to 10 screenshots for the maximum rewards.

-1. Scroll through the Tweets on yoru timeline and see if you find anything interesting.
+1. Scroll through the Tweets on your timeline and see if you find anything interesting.

 2. Each day, you will receive a link to a survey asking you to submit a link or a screenshot of a Tweet that you found interesting on your timeline.
 (For instructions on creating a screenshot on your current device, visit <a href="https://www.take-a-screenshot.org/">https://www.take-a-screenshot.org/</a>.)
 3. You will also be asked to type a 1-2 sentence response about why you found the Tweet interesting.